DanielGomes14/IES_Project/README.md

 As a registered user, I want to add homes to be able to control them using the app.

-As Antonio, I want to be able to configure the cylinder in order to leave the water warm for his family.
+As Antonio, I want to be able to configure the cylinder in order to leave the water warm for my family.

 As Antonio, I want to give permission to my 12 years old daughter so that she can configure her room devices.